devops-surya/devops-training/Fast_Track_April_2022/Terraform/Terraform.md

 ## Depends_on
 * For document [REFER HERE](https://www.terraform.io/docs/configuration/resources.html)
-* AFter adding the depends_on to our script , the main.tf looks as below:
+* After adding the depends_on to our script , the main.tf looks as below:

 ```
 provider "aws" {
   region     = "us-east-2"